-For a complete discussion of Saving Results to a Project, see page 12.
+For a complete discussion of Saving Results to a Project, see page 14.

-To perform a search within the results of a saved project, click on Search in the top menu to go to the main Search page where you can select a search type, or select a search type in the Search menu drop-down list.
+To perform a search within the results of a saved project, click on Search in the top menu which takes you to the main Search page.
+There you can choose a search to do a Quick Search, People Search, Biographical Search by Experience Group, or Indexing Terms Search.
 Once you are on the main page of a selected search, use the Projects Filter located on the left to find a specific project.

-For a complete discussion of Filtering Search Results, see page 11.
+For a complete discussion of Filtering Search Results, see page 12.

 As an example, let's search within the project we saved in the Quick Search Example section on page 6.
-The project, Bedzin, ghetto, hunger, contains 61 testimonies, of survivors who were both incarcerated in the Bedzin ghetto and went into hiding during the war.
+The project, Quick Search - Bedzin, ghetto, hunger, contains 61 testimonies, of survivors who were both incarcerated in the Bedzin ghetto and went into hiding during the war.
 We could then find the segments within those testimonies in which the indexing term camp Jewish religious observances was indexed by doing an Indexing Terms Search.

 To do this, select Indexing Terms Search on the main Search screen and then click on the Projects Filter.
 Once the projects types are displayed, click on My Projects, which activates a drop down list with names of the projects you created as pictured at right.
-The list is ordered alphabetically, so scroll down and click on the project named Bedzin, ghetto, hunger and then click OK.
+The list is ordered alphabetically, so scroll down and click on the project named Quick Search - Bedzin, ghetto, hunger and then click OK.

-To continue this example, search for the indexing term ghetto Jewish religious observances following the process outlined in the Browsing Indexing Terms or Searching Indexing Terms sections beginning on page 32.
+To continue this example, search for the indexing term ghetto Jewish religious observances following the process outlined in the Browsing Indexing Terms or Searching Indexing Terms sections beginning on page 35.

-Once you add the ghetto Jewish religious observances term to the Selected Indexing Terms box, the Search Results shows that 9 segments match the search criteria.
-Click Next to advance to the Search Results page as shown below.
+Once you add the ghetto Jewish religious observances term to the Selected Indexing Terms box, the Search Results shows that 4 segments match the search criteria.
+Click next to advance to the Search Results page as shown below.